 The Urban Developer’s latest Melbourne housing market insights reveal that Melbourne, along with Sydney, is leading a housing downturn not seen since the 1980s.

-This resource, updated monthly, will collate and examine the economic levers pushing and pulling Melbourne’s housing market.
+This resource, updated periodically, will collate and examine the economic levers pushing and pulling Melbourne’s housing market.

 Combining market research, rolling indices and expert market opinion, this evolving hub will act as a pulse check for those wanting to take a closer look at the movements across the market.

 Home prices in Melbourne are now back to where they were a year ago after further gains were shaved from the city’s median in August.

 Melbourne had a milder upswing than other capitals after being locked down for 260 days, with prices rising by 17.3 per cent from the pandemic low to the market peak.

 Nationally, house prices have been falling since May, led by monthly losses in Sydney and Melbourne, the country’s two largest real estate markets.